The Battle of Calverhine: Description

 Darger applied thick layers of varnish to the work.
 Some of his hair, affixed during varnishing, remains stuck to the canvas.
 The collage has an uneven and crumpled texture.
 A few bits of clouds and smoke on the right side were applied after the rest of the work had been completed and varnished.
 The thick layers of varnish have blackened with age, rendering most of the elements of the collage extremely difficult to make out with the naked eye, though the label for the collage near the top-left remains faintly visible.
 Photos taken with a polarizing filter allow the piece to be discerned much more clearly.

 The Battle of Calverhine was one of Darger's first major artworks, and is his largest collage (and one of his largest artworks overall).
 Unlike the vast majority of his work, Darger constructed a rudimentary frame for the piece.
 This frame consists of two wooden rectangles shaped into frames at the front and back of the picture and held together with nails, with the collage itself affixed between them.
 An extremely high number of finishing nails were hammered through the work to help hold it together, although these have since fallen off.
 Newspaper pages from August 28, 1929, were layered on as backing, as were sheets of corrugated cardboard.
 A label on the cardboard gives the date January 31, 1930.
 These dates allow the collage to be properly dated, unique among Darger's artwork.

 In 1932, Darger moved several blocks from his boarding house to the rooming house at 851 Webster Avenue, where he would spend most of the rest of his life.
 He hung the collage up at his new unit, where it occupied almost an entire wall of the room.
 It was the only one of his works that he hung on his walls.
+The painting underwent conservation shortly before 2006, and was displayed at exhibitions in Madrid, London, Dublin, and New York City.
+The collage is now held at the Musée d'Art Moderne de Paris in France.

 Context and interpretation

 Taking place shortly before the events of the story, the Battle of Calverhine is described in In The Realms of the Unreal as the opening salvo of the Abbieannia-Glandelinian War.
 A large group of child slaves led by Annie Aronburg rebelled against their captors in Glandelinian-occupied Calverinia in 1910.
 This leads to a massive battle which killed tens of thousands on both sides.
 The child rebels' courage and the Glandelinian atrocities against them inspire Abbieannia and its allies to join the war.
 Shortly after the battle, Phellinia Tamerline (an Angelinian defector to Glandelinia) assassinated Aronburg, causing her to become a martyr figure throughout the narrative.
-Unlike the story and Darger's later artwork, the figures are all depicted as adults in the collage—the ubiquitous Vivian Girls, the protaganists of In The Realms of the Unreal, are entirely absent—and none of the Glandelinians appear.
+Unlike the story and Darger's later artwork, the figures are all depicted as adults in the collage—the ubiquitous Vivian Girls, the protagonists of In The Realms of the Unreal, are entirely absent—and none of the Glandelinians appear.